 Your chances of getting pregnant are best if you have sex close to when you will be ovulating.
 Don't guess at how long your cycle is.
-It's important that you figure it out.
+It's vital that you figure it out.

-Your cycle normally lasts between 28 and 32 days but can be longer or shorter.
+Your cycle lasts typically between 28 and 32 days but can be longer or shorter.
 Ovulation occurs about 14 days before your period is due to arrive.
-You can get pregnant by having sex 4 to 5 days before ovulation and 24-48 hours after you have ovulated.
-Having said that, the closer you have sex to ovulation the better.
+You can get pregnant by having sex 4 to 5 days before ovulation and 24-48 hours after you have ovulated — the closer to ovulation you have sex, the better.

 Your body also gives you signs that ovulation is near.
 You will see more cervical mucus that resembles egg whites.
 Your breasts may be more tender and may notice an increase in your sex drive.

-Normal, fertile couples have a 25 percent chance of getting pregnant each month.
+Healthy, fertile couples have a 25 percent chance of getting pregnant each month.
 Seventy-five to eighty-five percent of women who are actively trying to get pregnant will achieve that goal within a year.
-Within a year's time, 75 to 85 percent of women who have unprotected sex getting pregnant will get pregnant.
+Within a year, 75 to 85 percent of women who have unprotected sex getting pregnant will get pregnant.